andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 Time: 5001.250 ms (00:05.001)
 ```

-Recommendation:
+Recommendations:

 * Set a lock timeout
-* Set it high enough to allow some waiting, but not so long that transactions are blocked for a long time
+* Set the lock timeout high enough to allow some waiting, but short enough that transactions are not blocked for long
-* If the transaction is canceled, the transaction will need to be tried again at a less busy or contentious time
+* If the transaction is canceled, the transaction will need to be tried again at a less busy time
 * A long running statement may be canceled by the statement timeout.
 Consider raising the statement timeout just for the migration duration.
 Strong Migrations gem does this by default, it sets a longer session-level statement timeout for the migration.

 ### Definition for Table rewrites triggered by some DDLs